What to know about the latest Scrum Guide

 That’s technically untrue, because the latest Scrum Guide doesn’t define any roles at all.
 The world ‘role’ doesn’t appear even once in the guide.

-Instead, the term used is accountability, and there are three of them:
+Instead, the Scrum Guide uses the term accountability, and there are three roles for it:

 There is no mention in the 2022 Scrum Guide of testers, project managers, business analysts or anything else.
 How people in these roles might participate in a Sprint or Scrum is a low-level detail that falls outside of the scope of the Scrum Guide.